williamelias/Django-ecommence/README.md

-# Ecommence with Django 2.0
+# Ecommerce with Django 2.0

 #About